vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 Operations uses this data to help automate and simplify operations management.

 Creating a connection usually involves specifying the IP address or hostname of the external system, along with the appropriate
 [credentials](../guides/adding_to_an_adapter.md#defining-a-credential-in-the-object-model) to access that system.
 After establishing the connection, an Adapter can collect data from the connected system.

 !!! warning

-    Credentials for connections are stored in plain text in the [project config file](project_config.md).
-For this reason, we recommend that this file is not included in version control (it is included in the .gitignore file by defualt), and credentials should be revokable and have the minimum set of permissions necessary for the Adapter to function (Usually Read-Only is sufficient).
+    Credentials for connections are stored in plain text in the [project connections file](project_connections_config.md).
+For this reason, we recommend that this file is not included in version control (it is included in the .gitignore file by default), and credentials should be revokable and have the minimum set of permissions necessary for the Adapter to function (Usually Read-Only is sufficient).

 In addition, sometimes it is desirable for an Adapter to query VMware Aria Operations'